sanislov/QBlockerDocs/docs/source/qblocker_changelog.rst

 ~~~~~~~
 * Working plane position won't reset when changing the size.
 * Flat variants won't need a second click to finalize the object.
-* Pyramid object is now using the cube generator with a maximum tapper parameter.
+* Pyramid object is now using the cube generator with a maximum taper parameter.

 Fixes
 ~~~~~